40 Verbs to Use Instead of “Speak” (with Meanings and Examples)

 Whisper

-She whispered something into his ear.
+She whispered the secret in his ear.

 If you really want to learn English but don’t know how to do it and where to start, don’t hesitate to contact us.
 Book an online English lesson with one of our certified and experienced English teachers and take a test and consultation!
 Tap the banner to learn more!